 Sparkpost | yes | yes | 10 | no |

-The data processed by ovos play do not fall into any category for which there is a statutory retention obligation.
+The data processed by ovos play do not fall into any category for which there is a legal retention obligation.

-Developers, project managers and quality managers of ovos have access to personal data of registered users.
-Personal data is not transferred to any other responsible party.
+Developers, project managers and quality managers at ovos have access to personal data of registered users.
+Personal data are not transferred to any other controller.

-Unless otherwise agreed with the client, the data will be stored in the data processing facility of internex GmbH.
-The server structure and processing are located in Austria or the European Economic Area.
-For the ongoing ovos play instance, the operation can take place in Austria, Germany or Switzerland if desired.
+Unless otherwise agreed with the client, the data are stored in the data processing facility of internex GmbH.
+The server infrastructure and processing are located in Austria or in the European Economic Area.
+For the ongoing ovos play instance, operations can, if desired, take place in Austria, Germany or Switzerland.

 Company register number: 342171v